Norfolk thrush

-The Norfolk thrush (Turdus poliocephalus poliocephalus), also known as the grey-headed blackbird or guava bird, was a bird in the thrush family endemic to Norfolk Island, an Australian territory in the Tasman Sea.
-It is the extinct nominate subspecies of the island thrush (Turdus poliocephalus).
+The Norfolk thrush (Turdus poliocephalus poliocephalus), also known as the grey-headed blackbird or guava bird, is an extinct bird in the thrush family endemic to Norfolk Island, an Australian territory in the Tasman Sea.
+It is the extinct nominate subspecies of the Tasman Sea island thrush (Turdus poliocephalus).

 Description

 The Norfolk thrush was mainly dark brown in colour, with a pale grey-brown head and upper breast.
 It was about 21 cm in length, with a wingspan of 34 cm and a weight of 55 g.
 It had a yellow bill, orbital ring and legs.
 Males and females were similar in size and appearance.

 Habitat

 The Norfolk thrush used to be common in forest and was often seen in gardens adjacent to rainforest remnants.

 Behaviour

 Breeding

 The subspecies nested in trees, including the introduced lemon tree.
 The clutch size was 2–4.

 Feeding

 The Norfolk thrush foraged mainly on the ground, in leaf litter, for small invertebrates, seeds and fallen fruit.